UK Properties for Sale

-How long does the Bank of Mum and Dad have left?
+How Long Does the Bank of Mum and Dad Have Left?

 How long does the Bank of Mum and Dad got left?